 The point of this post really is to give you a clear idea that depending on where you are in the country there are different characteristics to the climate:

-- Northern and Northeastern regions have more extreme figures, means the summers are hotter, the winters are cooler and also less rainfall than anywhere else in Thailand
+- Northern and Northeastern regions have more extreme figures, means the summers are hotter, the winters are cooler and also less rainfall than anywhere else in Thailand.

-- Bangkok is a real exception and almost has it’s own climate.
+- Bangkok is a real exception and almost has its own climate.
 Sure there is the monsoon season but if you take the temperatures, it’s hot in Thailand’s capital throughout the year.
 Some go as far as calling BKK’s seasons “hot, hotter and hottest”.
 Even in “winter” you won’t have an average low of less than 24 degrees and the average high is still at around 33 degrees.
 Maybe that’s because of the smog, who knows.

 I remember that German guy I met in Soi Cowboy playing pool.
-He’s been living in Bangkok for 20 years now and he said the difference to Germany is when you talk about something that happend half a year ago you always remember what the weather was like and if there was snow, rain or blue sky and sunny.
+He’s been living in Bangkok for 20 years now and he said the difference to Germany is when you talk about something that happened half a year ago you always remember what the weather was like and if there was snow, rain or blue sky and sunny.
 With Bangkok he said the days “look the same” all the time.
 “Es war halt heiß” – “It was just hot”.